Skip to main navigation Skip to main content

 Brain development

 Adolescence is an important time for brain development, with lots of new nerve connections and pathways being made.
 Alcohol and drugs can interrupt this process and even cause mild impairment.
+(Refer to Brain development: pre-teens and teenagers on the Raising Children Network website.)

 In the following video, Amir Levine (psychiatrist and neuroscientist) talks about how a teenager's brain is more susceptible to drug and alcohol dependence.